So what exactly was Paul saying, to whom, and why?

-Some still say that a woman can’t possibly teach a man anything because of their twisting and misunderstood notions of I Tim.
-2:1-15.
+Now let’s address one of the most hotly debated topics of the Bible and that is the notion that a woman can’t possibly teach a man anything because of their twisting and misunderstood notions of I Tim.
+2:11-12

 Paul was simply telling them to be quite in the services and wait until they got home to ask their husbands questions.

 Thank God for Jesus and Paul.
-Paul even now as a saint in heaven us appalled how his words have been twisted.
+Paul even now as a saint in heaven I am sure is appalled how his words have been twisted.

-There were many women who exhibited leadership in both the Old and New Testaments:
+Let’s take a look at the many women who walked in leadership roles in both the Old and New Testaments:

 “Make sure that my relatives Andronicus and Junia are honored, for they’re my fellow captives who bear the distinctive mark of being outstanding and well-known apostles, and who were joined into the Anointed One before me.”